If you are not happy here and now, you never will be.– Taisen Deshimaru

-After my realization, I spent several weeks reflecting on my life and on what I really wanted.
-I started reading tons of books about happiness, personal development, self empowerment and related topics, I started going to the gym, I cut down on my working hours…
+After my realization, I spent several weeks reflecting on my life and what I really wanted.
+I started reading tons of books about happiness, personal development, self-empowerment, and related topics, I started going to the gym, and I cut down on my working hours…

-And finally, 4 or 5 month later I quit my job.
-I didn’t had a clear direction for my future, I just wanted to live.
-I did some travelling for a few months, I read more books, enjoyed being in nature and I continued my process of self reflection.
+And finally, 4 or 5 months later I quit my job.
+I didn’t have a clear direction for my future, I just wanted to live.
+I did some traveling for a few months, read more books, enjoyed being in nature, and continued my process of self-reflection.